Results matter, especially after an arrest. See how our past successes have helped our former clients.

 Were you arrested and charged with aggravated assault/assault with a deadly weapon?
 Get in touch with a defense lawyer from our Los Angeles firm as soon as possible to discuss your legal options.

 According to the California Penal Code § 240, an assault is “an unlawful attempt, coupled with a present ability, to commit a violent injury on the person of another.”
-A charge of simple assault, with no aggravating factors, can be punished with a maximum $1,000 fine or imprisonment for a maximum six months.
+A charge of simple assault, with no aggravating factors, can be punished with a maximum of $1,000 fine or imprisonment for a maximum of six months.
 As you can see, assault does not have to involve physical harm.

 If the assault did involve violent physical actions, this is the crime of battery, as defined in § 242 of the code.
 Violent threatening coupled with carrying out the threatened action is assault and battery.
 Aggravated assault, therefore, does not necessarily have to involve serious bodily injury, but rather only the potential for serious bodily injury.
 Assault charges can be more serious when the assault is committed against certain individuals, such as peace officers, paramedics, code enforcement officers and the like.